woossi0/suite/docs/usermanual/source/introduction/sampledata.rst

 The :guilabel:`world:cities` layer was derived from public domain data obtained from the `Natural Earth <http://www.naturalearthdata.com/>`_ website.
 The :guilabel:`world:borders` layer was downloaded from the `Mapping Hacks <http://www.mappinghacks.com/data>`_ website.
 The original data was derived from public domain sources.

-For further information, please refer to the Readme.txt file included with the data bundle.
+For further information, please refer to the :file:`Readme.txt` file included with the data.

 Base Maps
 ---------